affaan-git/joblio/README.md

 For day-to-day development:

 `npm run build` to regenerate the frontend runtime bundle (`assets/js/joblio.bundle.js`) from modular source files.

+`npm run dev` to run the backend in watch mode and auto-rebuild/restart during development.

 Generated build artifacts: